mlanza/ai-literacy/301/05-text-adventures.md

 We talked before about tools — how they give an agent real leverage, the means to act on your behalf instead of just talking about what could be done.

-Earlier, the discussion was how developers hardwired **internal tools** into the agent.
+Earlier, the discussion was how developers hardwired **internal tools** into the app.
 But what if **external tools** were designed to be more like thumb drives?
 Something you could just reach for and plug in — **pluggable**.

 In that model, a developer builds each tool as a standalone component, not as an internal appendage.
 That’s what makes them reusable — any agent can discover and use them, not just the one they were built for.